Summary

 Read the full fact sheet- Common symptoms at end of life may include pain, constipation, nausea, breathlessness, fatigue and delirium.

-- Relieving these symptoms is a key aim of palliative care.
+- Relieving symptoms is a key aim of palliative care.

 On this page